llm-bible/llm-bible.github.io/_publications/krause2024from.markdown

 bibkey: krause2024from
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2407.03778"}
-tags: ['Model Architecture', 'RAG', 'GPT', 'Interpretability', 'Interpretability and Explainability']
+tags: ['GPT', 'Interpretability and Explainability', 'RAG', 'Model Architecture', 'Interpretability']
 ---
 Commonsense reasoning is a difficult task for a computer, but a critical skill for an artificial intelligence (AI).
 It can enhance the explainability of